 If you’re injured in a road traffic accident, you’d usually claim against the other driver if they caused the accident to happen.
 However, you could also make an accident at work claim against your employer if they were negligent in some way that caused your accident.
 For instance, if the vehicle had not been maintained or serviced regularly, and the seat belt was faulty, you may be able to make a claim.

 I Was Injured By A Seat Belt, What Steps Should I Take To Claim Compensation?

-If you are injured by a seat belt, your chances of claiming compensation will be increased if you have evidence to support your claim.
+If you’ve been involved in an accident and you’re wondering how to make an injured by a seatbelt claim, your chances of claiming compensation will be increased if you have evidence to support your claim.
 Therefore, we recommend that you take the following steps after a road traffic accident: